lycogno/competitive-programming-guide/CODEFORCES.md

 The difficulty follows the same pattern - Div.
 4 contests tend to have the easiest problems, while Div.1 contests are the hardest.

 As you've probably noticed, many of the divisions overlap.
-In such cases, you can participate in contest from any of the divisions you qualify for.
+In such cases, you can participate in contests from any of the divisions you qualify for.
 When getting started, we'd recommend going for Div.
 4 and Div.
 3 contests.

 ## Registering for contests